Contact Us for a Free Consultation (213) 542-0979

 Penalties for a cybercrime conviction

-Of course, all federal criminal time is served at 85%, so that could be some serious punishment depending on what happens.
+Of course, 85% of federal criminal time is served, which could be severe punishment, depending on what happens.

-What I'm talking about is, if you use a computer to commit a crime, that's an enhancement.
+I'm talking about how using a computer to commit a crime is an enhancement.

-Depending on the amount of loss, the more time that you're looking at.
-If it involved multiple victims, it can cause more time.
+Depending on the amount of loss, the more time you have, the better.
+If it involves multiple victims, it can take more time.

 Criminal Investigation of Cybercrimes

-These cybercrimes are typically sophisticated in the way that they are prosecuted and the way they are investigated by law enforcement is also sophisticated.
+These cybercrimes are typically sophisticated in how they are prosecuted and investigated by law enforcement, which is also refined.

 Criminal Investigation of Cybercrimes

-So, you typically have some of the toughest prosecutors of the toughest law enforcement agencies dealing with these cases, so they're going to put some manpower on it.
+You typically have some of the toughest prosecutors of the toughest law enforcement agencies dealing with these cases, so they will allocate some manpower to them.

-They're going to use whatever they have at their disposal because a lot of these cybercrimes simply cannot be investigated by state authorities because they don't have the resources or manpower to do it.
+They will use whatever they have because many of these cybercrimes cannot be investigated by state authorities.
+After all, they lack the resources or workforce to do so.

-Once they stumble upon some cyber scheme, what they're going to do is they're going to typically look into it.
+Once they stumble upon a cyber scheme, they typically investigate it.

-However, if it seems complicated and like somebody is truly committing a crime and a lot of money is involved, they're then going to dish the case off to the federal government.
+However, if it seems complicated and somebody is truly committing a crime and a lot of money is involved, they'll turn the case over to the federal government.

-Then, you're going to get agencies like the FBI, Homeland Security, the Secret Service and a host of other federal agencies that are going to jump on these cybercrime cases.
+Then, agencies like the FBI, Homeland Security, the Secret Service, and a host of other federal agencies will jump on these cybercrime cases.

 How Can I Fight Cybercrime Charges?